univention/decision-records/.gitlab/issue_templates/default.md

 ## Context/description

-An ADR about _{context and problem statement}_ should be written.
+Write an ADR about _{context and problem statement}_.

-The following options, risks and gains should be considered in the ADR:
+Consider the following options, risks, and gains in the ADR:

 - ...
 - ...